Technology-for-the-Poorest-Billion/2024-IMMI/proposal/proposal.md

 # Assessment of the quality of the proposal
+1. Responsible
+  -
+2. Responds to a genuine need
+  -
+3. Adds significant value
+  -
+4. Accessible to end-users
+  -
+5. Context-appropriate
+  -

+## Methods of Assessment
 Verifying the successful implementation of functions (including safety concerns)
 - Include testable and trackable criteria for each function.
 - Performing simulations and unit tests to ensure our app handles both normal and extreme cases of use (e.g. data surge).